digitalcredentials/verifier-core/README.md

 Note that an invalid signature is considered fatal because it means that the revocation status, expiry data, or issuer id may have been tampered with, and so we can't say anything conclusive about any of them.

-Here is what the verification result for an expired credential might look like, where we have made conclusive determinations about each step, and all are true except for the expiry:
+And here is a slightly different verification result where we have still made conclusive determinations about each step, and all are true except for the expiry:

 ```
 {
-  "isFatal": false,
   "credential": {the supplied vc - left out here for brevity/clarity},
   "log": [
     {